Christian Urff 2025 (updated text to a version of 2011)

 Critical reflection and limits

-Not all virtual manipulatives are equally effective
+Not all virtual tools are automatically effective.

 Danger of cognitive overload